teuben/nemo/docs/source/glossary.rst

       and
       `csf  <https://teuben.github.io/nemo/man_html/csf.1.html>`_
       perform general and basic I/O functions on such files.
-They are hierarchical structured sets.
+They are hierarchical structured sets, much like how binary XML files would look.

   system keyword
       Global keyword that every NEMO
-      program knows about, and are not listed in the (program) keywords that can be seen by issuing e.g. {\tt help=} (in itself being a system keyword).
+      program knows about, and are not listed in the (program) keywords that can be seen by issuing e.g. **help=** (in itself being a system keyword).

   yapp
       ``Yet Another Plotting Package'', the library
       definition that is used by all programs that produce graphics output.
 It is kept very simple.
-The {\tt yapp=} system keyword controls the graphics device definitions/capabilities.
+The **yapp=** system keyword controls the graphics device definitions/capabilities.